MicrosoftDocs/EMDocs/contributor-guide/git-commands-for-master.md

         git pull upstream master:<working branch>

 5. Move into the new working branch:

         git checkout <working branch>

-6. Let your fork know you created the local working branch:
+6. Let your origin know you created the local working branch:

         git push origin <working branch>

 7. Create your new article or make changes to an existing article.
-Use Windows Explorer to open and create new markdown files, and use Atom (http://atom.io) as your markdown editor.
+Use Windows Explorer to open and create new markdown files, and use Atom (http://atom.io) as your Markdown editor.
 After you created or modified your article and images, go to the next step.

 8. Add and commit the changes you made: